-Parents are kept informed of school activities, new policies, change in procedures and items of interest by means of regular weekly newsletters.
+Parents are kept informed of school activities, new policies, change in procedures and items of interest by means of regular weekly newsletters which are emailed out.
 Each one is numbered so you can check back in case one did not arrive home.
 Other letters about specific matters are sent out as appropriate.
-Copies are available in our foyer (when it's built!) and are posted on our website every week, including an archive for you to track back if you miss one.
+These are posted on our website every week, including an archive for you to track back if you miss one.

-For the sake of the environment and our school budget we ask parents to sign up to have letters sent via email where possible.
+To help our environment, our school budget and the potential unreliability of 'pupil post'! we ask parents to sign up to have letters sent via email where possible.